kamlesh0928/machine-learning/README.md

 - **Bernoulli Naive Bayes:** when we have binary/boolean features.

 **Code:** You can find the code [here](Naive%20Bayes).

+### Decision Tree Classifier

+A Decision Tree Classifier is supervised learning algorithm applied toward classification, splitting the data into subsets based on feature values and thus forming a tree structure.
+The internal node in the tree presents a feature, while a leaf node presents a class.
+That is to say, here we want to make data as pure as possible at each stage down the tree.

+#### Components of a Decision Tree:

+  - **Root Node:** It is the topmost node in the tree, which represents the complete dataset.
+It is the starting point of the decision-making process.
+  - **Internal Node:** A node that symbolizes a choice regarding an input feature.
+Branching off of internal nodes connects them to leaf nodes or other internal nodes.
+  - **Parent Node:** The node that divides into one or more child nodes.
+  - **Child Node:** The nodes that emerge when a parent node is split.
+  - **Leaf Node:** A node without any child nodes that indicates a class label or a numerical value.
+  - **Entropy:** Measures impurity or randomness in the dataset.
+Lower entropy means the data is more pure (belongs to one class).
+  - **Gini Impurity:** An alternative to entropy, it measures the probability of incorrect classification.
+  - **Information Gain:** The reduction in entropy after splitting based on a feature.
+Higher information gain means the feature is better for the split.

 ## Contributing
 Contributions are welcome!
 If you want to add more algorithms or improve existing implementations, please fork the repository and submit a pull request.